 Compulsory core components:

-In addition students choose one ten credit option from:
+In addition students choose one 10 credit option from:

-Students may be allowed to take one or more of their optional units from the following modules in environmental economics offered by the Environment Department.
+Students may be allowed to take one unit in environmental economics offered by the Environment Department.
 Students wishing to do so must first ask their MSc Director and the Environment Department's MSc Director for permission, which is not automatic.

 Most students on the MSc in Health Economics choose to do a summer placement.
 These placements are compulsory for those students who receive Department of Health Studentships.